tensorflow/community/rfcs/20200107-tf-data-snapshot.md

     the snapshot.metadata file to determine whether it contains the same training run ID.

-    1. If it does, we set the complete bit to true to finalize the directory.
+    1. If it does, we write a `metadata.final` file containing the same information as the `metadata` file but with the complete bit set to true.
     1. If it does not, it means that someone else is concurrently writing the snapshot and we lost the race to them.
 We delete all data in the training run directory.